hyperion0706/MatIdentification/README.md

 3. The performance of the algorithm is related to the quality of datasets.
 Low colinear and high accurate data is welcomed.
 4. We have improved the algorithm into linear form (not an error-in-variable model, but a linear model.
 Many researchers have studied how to switch linear model into error-in-variable model.
 So we do not do the repetitive work). => https://ieeexplore.ieee.org/document/9459535
 5. The present researches do not consider error-in-variable model.
 Therefore, we require the errors in voltage magnitudes have limited influences on power flow calculation accuracy, as mentioned in Section II.
 Here is new research in the group considering error-in-variable model, which makes large voltage measurement errors possible.  https://arxiv.org/abs/2106.00532
+6. I find a paper that improve the algorithm in the paper.
+The algorithm is more rubost for the measurement noises.
+Link here: https://ieeexplore.ieee.org/abstract/document/9678128

 ## About the usage of the code
 You can use the code in your paper/ degree thesis as control groups, comparisons, or part of your methods.
 Please cite our paper.